 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC 1092 (f)) is a federal law passed in 1990 as an amendment to the Higher Education Act of 1965.
 Otherwise known as the Clery Act, it mandates that all colleges and universities that receive federal financial assistance must disclose certain timely and annual information concerning campus crime and safety.
-Each year the updated report must be distributed to current students and employees.
+Each year the updated report must be made available and distributed online and upon request to current students and employees.
 Prospective students and employees also must be made aware of the availability of the report.
 In 1990, Congress enacted the Crime Awareness and Clery Act (Title II of Public Law 101-542), which amended the Higher Education Act of 1965 (HEA).
 This act required all postsecondary institutions participating in Title IV student financial aid programs to disclose campus crime statistics and security information.
 The act was amended in 1992, 1998 and 2000.
 The 1998 amendments renamed the law the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act in memory of Jeanne Clery, a student who was slain in her dorm room in 1986.
 The Clery Act requires higher education institutions to give timely warnings of crimes that represent a threat to the safety of students or employees, and to make public their campus security policies.
-It also requires that crime data are collected, reported, and disseminated to the campus community and are also submitted to the U.S. Department of Education.
-The act is intended to provide students and their families, as higher education consumers, with accurate, complete and timely information about safety on campus so that they can make informed decisions.
+It also requires that crime data be collected, reported, and disseminated to the campus community and submitted to the U.S. Department of Education.
+The act is intended to provide students and their families, as higher education consumers, with accurate, complete, and timely information about safety on campus so that they can make informed decisions.

-The Clery Act requires colleges and universities to:
+The Campus Security Act requires colleges and universities to:

-- Publish an annual report every year by October 1st containing the last three years of campus crime statistics and fire safety statistics as well as certain campus security policies. - Disclose crime statistics for the campus, public areas immediately adjacent to or running through the campus, and certain non-campus facilities and remote classrooms.
-The statistics must be gathered from campus police, local law enforcement agencies, and other University officials who have significant responsibility for student and campus activities. - Provide Timely Warning notices of those crimes that have occurred and pose an ongoing "threat to students and employees. - Implement emergency notification procedures if there is an immediate threat to the health or safety of students or employees on campus. - Disclose in a public crime log "any crime that occurred on campus or within the patrol jurisdiction of the campus police or the campus security department and is reported to the campus police or security department. - Maintain a public fire log, which is a record of any fire that occurred in an on campus student housing facility.
+- Publish an annual report every year by October 1st containing the last three years of campus crime statistics and fire safety statistics as well as certain campus security policies. - Disclose crime statistics for the campus public areas immediately adjacent to or running through the campus, and certain non-campus facilities and remote classrooms.
+The statistics must be gathered from campus police, local law enforcement agencies, and other University officials who have significant responsibility for student and campus activities. - Provide timely warning notices of those crimes that have occurred and pose an ongoing "threat to students and employees." - Implement emergency notification procedures if there is an immediate threat to the health or safety of students or employees on campus. - Disclose in a public crime log "any crime that occurred on campus or within the patrol jurisdiction of the campus police or the campus security department and is reported to the campus police or security department." - Maintain a public fire log, which is a record of any fire that occurred in an oncampus student housing facility. - Disclose any agreements with state and/or local law enforcement.